TerryLansdown/lists/books-to-get.md

 - Ninefox Gambit - Yoon Ha Lee
 - Barsk - Lawrence M. Schoen
 - Three Parts Dead - Max Gladstone
-- Penric’s Demon - Lois McMaster Bujold
 - The Ocean at the End of the Lane - Neil Gaiman
 - Foundryside - Robert Jackson Bennett
-- The Galaxy and the Ground Within - Becky Chambers
 - The Strange Case of the Alchemist’s Daughter - Theodora Goss
 - A Psalm for the Wild-Built - Becky Chambers (2020s)
 - The Ghost Bride - Yangsze Choo (also the Netflix series)